 Gladsoles ECO Huaraches Review

 The ECO is an interesting new model from Gladsoles that is made entirely from upcycled car tires.
 There is 5.5mm of rubber for tons of groundfeel and flexibility.
-Huarache lovers and “Born To Run” readers should definitely give this one a look!
+Huaraches lovers and “Born To Run” readers should definitely give this one a look!

 Read on to hear my thoughts on this eco-friendly, custom-cut huarache!